Consumers open transactional emails (shipping confirmations, order confirmations, etc.) because they have value.

 Researchers estimate that 31 billion coupons will be redeemed in 2019.
 Additionally, 60% of consumers love to receive digital coupons, and 68% believe that it helps generate loyalty.
 Consumers undoubtedly love coupons because it lets them buy more for less.
 Some merchants may think coupons or discounts reduce profit, but they can also be worth it in the long-term.

 Smart merchants send next-purchase coupons or discount codes after a customer's initial purchase.
 This promotes the habit of repeat purchases, boosts customer loyalty, and increases customer lifetime value.
 While it reduces profit, you can gain long-time customers.

-Jilt's "thank you" email has a 10 percent next-purchase discount.
-This could encourage some to return to the online store to make a future purchase.
+Jilt's "thank-you" email has a 10 percent next-purchase discount.
+This transactional email best practice could encourage some to return to the online store to make an extra purchase.

 A pro tip is to make next-purchase discounts valid for a limited time only (i.e., one month) so that customers will buy as soon as possible.

 Experienced Shopify merchants have a smart strategy for discount codes.
 If you want to know more, check out these Tips to Create Discount Codes for Shopify.